8:00AM - 6:00PM

 Monday to Saturday

-20+ banks compared – minimum balances, transfer fees, documents, non-resident access, and Islamic options.
-Everything an expat or non-resident needs to choose the right UAE bank without wasting weeks on the wrong one.
+20+ international bank account options compared – minimum balances, transfer fees, documents, non-resident access, and Islamic options.
+Everything an expat or non-resident needs to choose the right international bank account in the UAE without wasting weeks on the wrong one.

 Key facts: UAE residents can open accounts fully digitally in 1–3 days.
 Non-residents need AED 25,000–350,000 minimum balance and at least one video call or branch visit.
 All accounts require a valid passport. → Non-resident account opening service